Essential Guide to Gift Tax in Japan for Foreigners

 Chapter 1: How Gift Tax Works

-If someone receives more than 1.1 million yen in gifts from individuals between January 1 and December 31 in a single year, they must pay gift tax.
-The first 1.1 million yen is tax-free, but any amount over that gets taxed.
+In Japan, if you receive more than 1.1 million yen in gifts from individuals between January 1 and December 31 in a single year, you must pay gift tax (贈与税 / zōyozei).
+The first 1.1 million yen is exempt, but any amount above that threshold is taxable.

-This 1.1 million yen limit applies to the total amount a person receives in a year.
-For example, if a grandchild receives 1 million yen from a grandfather and another 1 million yen from a grandmother in the same year, the total gift is 2 million yen.
+This exemption applies to the total amount received within the same year, regardless of how many people gave the gifts.
+For example, if a grandchild receives 1 million yen from a grandfather and another 1 million yen from a grandmother during the same year, the total gift is 2 million yen.
 In this case, 900,000 yen will be subject to gift tax.

 Car as a gift